Alex-Kw/c64-rc2014-Keyboard/README.md

 Build version 1.1a of the AppleDore PCB and install the firmware from this repo.
 Keep in mind this intends for the Arduino NANO to get power from the RC2014 Serial port.
 On the Pi serial module +5 is present by default, on the dual SIO you must install a jumper to enable its presence.
 Specifically For the RC2014 Pro with a Pi serial module, reset functionality is added by a jumper wire on the Pi terminal card.
 Wire bus pin 20 to pin 6 of the serial header on the pi terminal PCB.

 Programming:
 In the Arduino software simply load the sketch, select the correct port/device, and use Arduino as ISP.
-Nothing fancy, it should 'upload' rather quickly
+Nothing fancy, it should 'upload' rather quickly.
+If it doesn't work, try the 'old bootloader' option for the NANO's processor, located in the board select menus of the Arduino IDE.

 Connecting:
 You built a RC2014...
 Connect it to the serial bus using all 6 pins of the serial headers (in order).